kinartan/polymarket_md/README.md

 # polymarket_md
-Polymarket API markdowns for AI agent to quickly onboard on Polymarket
+Project-agnostic Polymarket API markdowns for AI agent to quickly onboard on Polymarket